Pascal Tutorial for Zed ICT Hub

 ® Example in Pascal:

-num := "text"; // Incorrect assignment of a string to an integer
+var num: integer;begin num := "text"; // Incorrect assignment of a string to an integerend.

 Error: Type mismatch.